alubawzk/CGLSD/README.md

 ## CGLSD
 - The constructed RENOIR-LineSegment dataset is available at:
   https://pan.baidu.com/s/13-c0QEoW0QCQZBLo7DbRrA, code: w0mt.
+  Please download the folder in this link and put it in the root directory.
+Then, one can run the 'demo_RLS.m' file for a demonstration of the RLS dataset.
 - The experimental result is available at:
   https://pan.baidu.com/s/1yds1Jogwj8KNTX6V-aohPA, code: ra2d.
 - We will release our line segment detector, the 'CGLSD', once the paper is published.